 To address this, ERCOT will include the impact of increase in over-forecast error from the expected growth in wind generation installed capacity into the future Non-Spin requirement.
 The net impact is calculated by a multiplication of the projected wind capacity growth between the same month of current year and the next year, and incremental MW adjustment to Non-Spin value per 1000 MW of incremental wind generation capacity.
 The incremental MW adjustment to the Non-Spin value per 1000 MW is calculated as the change in 50th percentile of the historical wind over-forecast error for 4-hour blocks of each month in the past 5 years, which is then normalized to per 1000 MW of installed wind capacity.
 The table below reflects the additional Non-Spin adjustments per 1000 MW of installed wind capacity.

 ERCOT will purchase Non-Spin such that the combination of Non-Spin and Reg-Up Services cover the uncertainties of net load forecast errors depending on the net load ramp risk.
-For On-Peak Hours (hours ending 7 through 22), ERCOT will also set a floor on the Non-Spin requirement equal to the capacity of the single largest contingency.